logical-mechanism/Seedelf-Wallet/README.md

 ### Non-Mixablility

 Spendability is always in the hands of the original owner.
-If two UTxOs are being spent then it is safe to assume it is the same owner because if two users spent UTxOs together inside of a single transaction then there would be no way to ensure funds are not lost.
+If two UTxOs are being spent then it is safe to assume it is the same owner because if two users spent UTxOs together inside of a single transaction then there would be no way to ensure funds are not lost or stolen by one of the parties.
 If Alice and Bob are working together then either Alice or Bob has the chance of losing funds.
 In mixers this does not exist as the spendability is arbitrary thus the mixing probably exists.
 This is not the case inside the seed elf wallet.